Skip to main content

 Managing Tokens

-You can manage your API tokens from the Integrations page:
+You can manage your API tokens from Team Management > API Access:

 • View tokens: See all active tokens with their last usage date